What is an ophthalmologist?

 An ophthalmologist is a medical doctor who specializes in the diagnosis and treatment, including surgery, of all eye disorders.
-Ophthalmologist are qualified by lengthy medical education, training and experience to diagnose, treat and manage all eye and visual systems and is licensed by a state regulatory board to practice medicine and surgery.
+Ophthalmologists are qualified by lengthy medical education, training and experience to diagnose, treat and manage all eye and visual systems.
+Ophthalmologists are licensed by a state regulatory board to practice medicine and surgery.

-Unfortunately, there is no known way to keep them from emerging or to stop them from growing once they have developed.
+Unfortunately, there is no known way to keep cataracts from emerging or to stop them from growing once they have developed.

 The key to treating cataracts before they have already formed is through regular eye exams.
 Whether or not you have good vision, if you are 65-years-old or older, you should get a complete eye exam every one or two years.